Plants To Grow For Glowing Skin

 You don’t need a valentine to get yourself a bouquet of roses- or plant your own rosebush.

 Rose petals contain high doses of vitamin C, which we know protects the skin against free radicals and also encourages the production of collagen.
-By placing rose petals into your bathwater, or using an oil to create a toner, you’ll be ensuring a flawless, hydrated complexion.
+By placing rose petals into your bathwater, or using oil to create a toner, you’ll be ensuring a flawless, hydrated complexion.

 Roses need both sunlight and water so be sure that your rosebush receives both.